voidpuls/slimecrewgame/README.md

 ### Requirements:

 - You must use (by copy-and-pastng ___exactly___) the licence [HERE](https://github.com/LupineVault/LupineVault/blob/05bcda1cf4677d5bff6970c6c6e317876af9b372/forks.md)
-- You must use (by copy-and-pastng ___exactly___) the reademe [HERE](https://github.com/LupineVault/LupineVault/blob/05bcda1cf4677d5bff6970c6c6e317876af9b372/forks.md)
+- You must use (by copy-and-pastng ___exactly___) the README [HERE](https://github.com/LupineVault/LupineVault/blob/05bcda1cf4677d5bff6970c6c6e317876af9b372/forks.md)
 - You must include attribution for this repo, tf7software, and InfinityLoop on index.html
-- You must include a attribution.txt file at domain.extention/attribution.txt
+- You must include a attribution.txt file at domain.extension/attribution.txt

 Inspired by InfinityLoop's [InfinityGamer](https://github.com/InfinityGamer-Game-Site) site, and was started by [tf7software](https://github.com/tf7software) and [InfinityLoop](https://github.com/InfinityLoop1)